JohnnyLdeAlba/enigmav/README.md

 # [Example](https://enigmav.nexusultima.com)

-This is the hosted version of this repo with profile creation and media uploading disabled.
+This is a live version of the repo.

 # Requirements